DenDen2045/craftingstore-docs/docs/payment-gateways/custom-payment-method-gateway.md

 ```

 And a "**X-Signature**" header, with the raw JSON content as its content, and your secret key as the key, just like you use to verify our calls.
+Note: Make sure that you remove any spaces and enters before calculating the hash, the above example will become: `{"type": "paid","transactionId": "DUMMY-DUMMY-DUMMY"}`.
+If you do not remove those, it will reject your signature.

 ##### Payment retention time